-Off‐campus: Activities are conducted on premises not owned or leased by the University at locations sufficiently far removed from the campus to prohibit the normal use of University facilities and services.
+Off‐campus: Activities are conducted on premises not owned or leased by the University at locations where facilities-related indirect costs do not benefit the project.
 The “administrative” portion of the on‐campus indirect cost rate (26%) applies to an off-campus sponsored project.
 For space used for off‐campus research, an external source (typically, a sponsor) provides funding by paying directly for space, by reimbursing the University for its costs in renting or leasing the space, or by otherwise directly providing space for research at no charge to the University.

 Preponderance of time and effort: The criterion for determining whether activity is conducted on‐campus or off‐campus for a sponsored project is as follows: when 50 percent or more of budgeted Harvard time and effort is performed on‐campus, then the on‐campus indirect cost rate applies; when more than 50 percent of budgeted Harvard time and effort is performed off‐campus, the off‐campus indirect cost rate (26%) applies.
 Note that any subaward or vendor service costs are not considered Harvard time and effort in the determination of preponderance of time and effort.

 Rented or leased space: Space that is used for a sponsored project but not owned by the University, the costs of which are paid from University funds or from funds provided by the sponsor.
 Research time and effort expended in leased or rented space is classified as either on- or off-campus depending upon the method by which the costs of the space are paid, as follows:

 - If the costs of the leased or rented space are paid from University funds, then research time and effort that is expended in that space should be regarded as on-campus.